FEMALES THRIVING WITH

 This analogy works when we speak about specialists vs general counselors in the mental health field, as well.

-If you're really lucky, you'll get a neurodivergent therapist who is also neurodivergent (like Jess), who will able to understand you on an even deeper level.
+If you're really lucky, you'll get a neurodivergence therapist who is also neurodivergent (like Jess) who can understand you on an even deeper level.

-While most neurodivergent specialists work with just about anyone, there is only one neurodivergent specialist who has expertise specifically in female autism and ADHD, and that is Jess Pliszka.
+While most neurodivergence specialists work with just about anyone, there is only one neurodivergence specialist who has expertise specifically in autism and ADHD in high-performing women, and that is Jess Pliszka.

-While these symptoms can occur, they are mostly myths about autism that are perpetuated by our society and media, leading people to fear autism instead of understanding it.
+While these traits and symptoms can occur, they are mostly stereotypes about autism that are perpetuated by our society and media, leading people to fear autism instead of understanding it.

-In fact, most women with autism are highly intelligent, empathetic people who have a desire to communicate with others, but simply have difficulty doing so.
+In fact, most autistic women are intelligent, empathetic people who have a desire to communicate with others, but simply have difficulty doing so.

-Autism and ADHD are not a linear spectrums; therefore, no two people have exactly the same symptoms.
-Two people with ASD and/or ADHD may have completely different symptoms but still have the same diagnosis.
-For example, presence or lack of certain symptoms does not make a person "more" or "less" autistic.
+Autism and ADHD are not linear spectrums; therefore, no two people have exactly the same traits.
+Two Autistic and/or ADHD people may have completely different symptoms but still have the same diagnosis.
+For example, the presence or lack of certain traits does not make a person "more" or "less" autistic.

 Many autistic women who have minimal support needs are often told they "look normal" because they mask so well.
 But in reality, there is no one "look" for autism (or ADHD); therefore, telling someone they "look normal" can be offensive and come off as demeaning.